'Preview' class offers Princeton undergraduates a taste of law school

 At the end of class, students asked Light for law school advice and course recommendations.

-Princeton offers law-related courses in several departments, including politics and at the Woodrow Wilson School.
+Princeton offers law-related courses in several departments, including politics and at the Princeton School of Public and International Affairs.

 Undergraduates, graduate students, and alumni interested in law school may schedule an appointment with a pre-law advisor at the Center for Career Development.
 Advisors help those interested in law investigate career options and maximize academic, leadership, and professional experiences for future applications.